What is Myanmar’s Three Brotherhood Alliance that’s resisting the military?

 Who makes up the alliance?

-The Three Brotherhood Alliance is made up of ethnic rebel groups: the Arakan Army, the Myanmar National Democratic Alliance Army (MNDAA), and the Ta’ang National Liberation Army (TNLA), and commands about 15,000 fighters.
+The Three Brotherhood Alliance is made up of ethnic armed groups: the Arakan Army, the Myanmar National Democratic Alliance Army (MNDAA), and the Ta’ang National Liberation Army (TNLA).

 - Arakan Army: Founded in 2009, the Arakan Army is believed to have some 30,000 soldiers.
-It claims to be fighting to restore the sovereignty of the multi-ethnic Arakanese.
-The group has recruited troops from the Rohingya, a minority ethnic group residing in Rakhine that has been the subject of a brutal crackdown and a possible genocide campaign by the Tatmadaw – the Myanmar armed forces.
-The Tatmadaw proscribes the AA as a “terror” group.
+It says it is fighting to restore the sovereignty of the multi-ethnic Arakanese in the western state of Rakhine.
+The group has recruited troops from the Rohingya, a minority mostly Muslim group from Rakhine, who were the target of a brutal military crackdown that is now the subject of a genocide case at the International Court of Justice.

-- Myanmar National Democratic Alliance Army (MNDAA): The MNDAA operates near the Chinese border in the northern Shan state.
-The group claims to be fighting for autonomy for the Kokang people, a Han-speaking ethnic group.
+- Myanmar National Democratic Alliance Army (MNDAA): The MNDAA operates near the Chinese border in northern Shan state.
+The group says it is fighting for autonomy for the Kokang people, a Han-speaking ethnic group.
 MNDAA controlled Shan for about 20 years as a special region of Myanmar, during which the narcotics trade boomed.
-Armed conflicts between the group and the Tatmadaw broke out in 2009 after it was asked to become a border force, and give up control.
-MNDAA is trying to retake Laukkaing, a key commercial town in the north that it lost in the 2009 conflict.
+Armed conflicts between the group and the military broke out in 2009 after it was ordered to become a border force, and give up control.
+MNDAA said earlier this month it had taken control of Laukkai, a town notorious for transnational human trafficking and online scams, that it lost in the 2009 conflict.

-- Ta’ang National Liberation Army (TNLA): Leading a smaller rebellion, the TNLA is the armed wing of the Palaung Self Liberation Front, a political organisation founded by Tar Aik Bong and Tar Bone Kyaw, both former rebel fighters from the fringe Ta’ang minority group.
-Its latest incarnation was formed in 1992 and claims to be fighting for “real federalism” in Myanmar.
+- Ta’ang National Liberation Army (TNLA): The TNLA is the armed wing of the Palaung Self Liberation Front, a political organisation founded by Tar Aik Bong and Tar Bone Kyaw, both former fighters from the fringe Ta’ang minority group.
+Its latest incarnation was formed in 1992 and says it is fighting for “real federalism” in Myanmar.
 The TNLA claims to have 5,000 fighters, although it has been linked to forced recruitment campaigns in rural villages.

 What is the alliance’s military record?